-John D. Markley, Jr., 47, was elected to the board of directors of Charter on November 30, 2009.
+John D. Markley, Jr., 48, was elected to the board of directors of Charter on November 30, 2009.
 Mr. Markley has served as Managing Director of Bear Creek Capital Management, an investment firm focused on public and private companies in the communications, media and technology industries, since 2009.
 From 1996 to 2009, Mr. Markley was a partner at Columbia Capital, a venture capital firm.
-Prior to Columbia Capital, Mr. Markley was at the Federal Communications Commission where he developed US Government spectrum policy, and with Kidder, Peabody, an investment firm.
-Mr. Markley is currently a director of Broadsoft and Millennial Media, both publicly traded companies, and numerous private companies.
-Mr. Markley received a B.A. degree from Washington & Lee University and an M.B.A degree from Harvard Business School.
+Mr. Markley currently serves as chairman of the board of BroadSoft, Inc. where he also serves on the audit and compensation committees and serves as a director of Millennial Media, Inc. Mr. Markley received a B.A. degree from Washington & Lee University and an M.B.A degree from Harvard Business School.
 We believe Mr. Markley's qualifications to sit on Charter's board include his experience in the telecommunications and media industries.

-David C. Merritt, 58, was elected to the board of directors of Charter on December 15, 2009, and was also appointed as Chairman of Charter's Audit Committee at that time.
+David C. Merritt, 59, was elected to the board of directors of Charter on December 15, 2009, and was also appointed as Chairman of Charter's Audit Committee at that time.
 Mr. Merritt previously served on Charter's board and Audit Committee since 2003.
 Since March 2009, he has been the president of BC Partners, Inc., a financial advisory firm.
 From October 2007 to March 2009, Mr. Merritt served as Senior Vice President and Chief Financial Officer of iCRETE, LLC.
-Mr. Merritt is a director of Outdoor Channel Holdings, Inc. and of Calpine Corporation and currently serves as Chairman of the Audit Committee of each company.
-He is also a director of Buffet Restaurants Holdings, Inc. From 1975 to 1999, Mr. Merritt was an audit and consulting partner of KPMG serving in a variety of capacities during his years with the firm, including national partner in charge of the media and entertainment practice.
+Mr. Merritt is a director of Taylor Morrison Home Corporation and of Calpine Corporation and he serves as the Chairman of the Audit Committee of Calpine Corporation and a member of the Audit Committee of Taylor Morrison Home Corporation.
+He is also a director of Buffet Restaurants Holdings, Inc. Mr. Merritt also served as a a director of Outdoor Holdings, Inc. until May 2013.
+From 1975 to 1999, Mr. Merritt was an audit and consulting partner of KPMG serving in a variety of capacities during his years with the firm, including national partner in charge of the media and entertainment practice.
 Mr. Merritt holds a B.S. degree in Business and Accounting from California State University - Northridge.
 We believe Mr. Merritt's qualifications to sit on Charter's board include his many years of experience with a major accounting firm, as a director and audit committee member, and in the media industry.